-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, East Dublin is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, East Dublin is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in East Dublin who work in sales jobs (15.47%), office and administrative support (12.33%), and food service (7.30%).
+East Dublin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, East Dublin is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in East Dublin who work in office and administrative support (11.71%), teaching (8.93%), and food service (7.74%).

-As is often the case in a small city, East Dublin doesn't have a public transportation system that people use to get to and from their jobs every day.
+East Dublin is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in East Dublin in 2010 was $12,155, which is low income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $48,620 for a family of four.
-East Dublin also has one of the higher rates of people living in poverty in the nation, with 38.80% of its population below the federal poverty line.
+The per capita income in East Dublin in 2018 was $23,759, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $95,036 for a family of four.
+However, East Dublin contains both very wealthy and poor people as well.

 East Dublin is an extremely ethnically-diverse city.
 The people who call East Dublin home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of East Dublin residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in East Dublin include Irish, German, Scots-Irish, and Norwegian.
+The greatest number of East Dublin residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in East Dublin include Irish, English, German, African, and European.

 The most common language spoken in East Dublin is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Italian.